ss271189/Java9/README.md

     Note** Any resource which needs to be written within try with resource must implement AutoClosable interface.
             We can have only try with resource block .
 No catch or finally block mandatory.
     Benefit : Cleaner code with Java 1.9.

+3) Diamond Operator Enhancement

+     Diamond operator came as part of Java 1.7 ArrayList<String> l=new ArrayList<>();   //<> is called as diamond operator

+     Before Java 1.9, Diamond operator was not allowed with Anonymous class.